 Currency risk - currency risk arises due to fluctuations in the exchange rates.
 The Company's equity financings are sourced in Canadian dollars and the majority of expenditures are expected to be incurred in US dollars.
-As at December 31, 2021, the Company's holdings in foreign currencies are not material and exposure to currency risk is minimal.
+As at December 31, 2022, the Company's holdings in foreign currencies are not material and exposure to currency risk is minimal.

 Interest rate risk - is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 The Company's interest income is subject to bank deposit interest rates.
-During the year ended December 31, 2021, the Company received \$42,476 of interest income from banks.
-A 1% change in interest rate would affect income (loss) before tax of approximately \$77,000.
+During the year ended December 31, 2022, the Company received \$52,927 of interest income from banks.
+A 1% change in interest rate would affect income (loss) before tax of approximately \$7,000.
 The Company's term loan does not carry an interest rate.

 Liquidity risk - is the risk that the Company will be unable to meet its obligations as they become due.
 The Company manages its liquidity risk by implementing a budget, forecasting cash flows from operations and anticipating any investing and financing activities.
 Management and the Board of Directors are actively involved in the review, planning and approval of significant expenditures and commitments.
-As at December 31, 2021, the Company had \$7,734,986 in cash and cash equivalents, \$800,397 in current liabilities and \$406,621 in non-current liabilities.
+As at December 31, 2022, the Company had \$718,398 in cash, \$1,990,889 in current liabilities and \$211,959 in non-current liabilities.